CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Resource Play

 The trickiest aspect of this deck is playing multiple site-tapping resources at a small number of Shadow-holds.
 The 3 _Records Undead_ are key to pulling this off.
-This minor item untaps Goblin-gate for the 2 allies playable there and Moria for its faction adn one greater item.
-The nature of this deck is for the company of Orc scouts to move very little, thereby decreaing the number of creatures that attack them.
+This minor item untaps Goblin-gate for the 2 allies playable there and Moria for its faction and one greater item.
+The nature of this deck is for the company of Orc scouts to move very little, thereby decreasing the number of creatures that attack them.
 Once a Shadow-hold is tapped, the deck provides a great number of playable 1 marshalling point resources including factions, allies, and items.
 A company should not move to an untapped Moria or Goblin-gate unless it has one of the resources specific to that site in hand.

 #### Hoarmurath